raspberrypilearning/astro-pi-flight-case/worksheet2.md

 Before proceeding, line up the camera module with the support pillar pilot holes and have a look through the aperture in the base to check the alignment of the lens.
 The lens block of the camera module is actually glued in position at the factory, and therefore its alignment can vary slightly from camera to camera.
 If you find you've got an alignment issue, you should be able to manipulate the lens block between finger and thumb before you install it into the case permanently.

-When you're happy, use the small black M2 cross head screws to install the camera module.
-The screws will cut their own thread in the support pillar pilot holes, but after just a few turns you'll probably need a small screwdriver to continue.
+When you're happy, use the small black M2 cross-head screws to install the camera module.
+The screws will cut their own thread in the support pillar pilot holes, but after a few turns you'll probably need a small screwdriver to continue.

 ![Screw in the camera](images/screw-in-camera.png)

 Stop turning as soon as the head of the screw touches the camera module; if you tighten the screw too much it can cause the support pillar to split horizontally along the grain of the print.
-Furthermore, try to avoid removing and re-threading the screws as this will cut a brand new thread and, if done repeatedly, will erode the inside of the support pillar so that the screws will not hold.
+Furthermore, try to avoid removing and re-threading the screws as this will cut a new thread and, if done repeatedly, will erode the inside of the support pillar so that the screws will not hold.

 ## Install the Raspberry Pi